-IB Economics Tutors say that Economics HL is one of the easiest HL subjects in IB, but it is only with high motivation, a hard work ethic, and the help of the smartest IB Online Tutors that one gets a level 7.
+IB Economics Tutors say that Economics HL is one of the easiest HL subjects in IB, but it is only with high motivation, a hard work ethic, and the help of the smartest IB Online Economics Tutors that one gets a level 7.
 Below are the subsections by which you can study, prepare, and nail your final exams.

-Our IB Economics Tutors
+Salient Features of our IB Economics Tutors

-Our IB Economics Tutors can help you in, understanding HL Economics, planning how to study and how to write your IB Economics HL paper 1, 2 and 3.
-Here is a step by step guide for each paper to get a 7 in IB Economics HL.
+Our IB Economics Tutors can help you in, understanding HL Economics, planning how to study and how to write your IB Economics HL paper 1, 2, and 3.
+Here is a step-by-step guide for each paper to get a 7 in IB Economics HL.

 Understanding Paper one

 You should choose one question in each section to answer.
 90 min TOTAL.
 Spend 45 min on microeconomics, 45 min on macroeconomics.